 With about 16 other people, you get lifted in a crane up to 50 meters – and have your lunch/dinner in the sky.
 This way you get to meet others and don’t have to dine by yourself (if you mind that).

 Click here to book your “Dinner in the Sky” experience and find out about prices.

 JBR – The Walk is another fun place to visit solo.
 There is a beach section, restaurants, bars and shops and whether you like to be alone to meet others – here is the chance to do both.

 If you like to see a different side of Dubai, I recommend visiting the Dubai Museum in the city’s old town.
 For a little entrance fee (about 1€), you can learn a lot about this rapidly growing city’s history and culture.

 Conclusion: What to Do Alone in Dubai

-This does not relate only as a female solo traveler, but also for any kind of travelers, tourists, inhabitants, etc. It is not only because of the absence of mugging but also in the aspects of getting hit by men constantly.
+This does not relate only to a female solo traveler but also to any kind of traveler, tourist, inhabitants, etc. It is not only because of the absence of mugging but also because of getting hit by men constantly.

-The foreign workers I’ve spoken about before, they don’t “hit” or stare at you on you in places like malls or restaurants.
-They mainly do it in public places and so I think it’s actually the safest place that I’ve found as a female solo traveler.
-Apart from those few tips for female traveling to Dubai, I have not to take extra precautions.
+I’ve spoken about the foreign workers before don’t “hit” or stare at you in places like malls or restaurants.
+They mainly do it in public places, so I think it’s actually the safest place I’ve found as a female solo traveler.
+Apart from those few tips for females traveling to Dubai, I have not to take extra precautions.